 Hotspot #12 – The Patio at El Gran Patron

 Lake Anna’s newest restaurant is located next to the dam at Pleasant’s Landing.
 A massive, lakeside patio offers incredible sunset views – even of the Blue Ridge Mountains some days.
-Giant margaritas, Dos XX Ambar Especial on tap, a greeter named Tomato that seeminly only knows the words, “Hell yeah!” and a huge menu make this one of LKA’s most festive new hotspots.
+Giant margaritas, Dos XX Ambar Especial on tap, a staff that seeminly only knows the words, “Hell yeah!” and a huge menu make this one of LKA’s most festive new hotspots.
 Parking can be tricky and water access is limited, so be sure and arrive early for the fiesta!

 Hotspot #13 – The Volleyball Court